VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In Hong Kong, delivery times are primarily influenced by traffic conditions on elevators.
-It often takes drivers longer to travel vertically than horizontally, as access to elevators is so congested during "high peak" hours.
-This is due to the volume of people residing in high rises**
+- ⚡ Daily fun fact: **55,700 people in the US are injured by jewelry each year**

 <h3 align="left">Connect with me:</h3>
 <p align="left">